VVUQ · Module 9 of 10

 Closed notes.
 Answer out loud, then reveal.

-Estimates unknown model parameters by fitting the model to data.
+Estimates unknown parameters by fitting the model to data; the result is conditional on that data and model.

 2. Why is calibration not validation?